tigera-solutions/fortinet-enablement/README.md

 ## Pre-Requisites/Requirements

 - Calico Enterprise Trial or Production License along with a pull secret.
 If you do not have a license you can request one [here](https://www.tigera.io/tigera-products/calico-enterprise-trial#installation-trial)
-- AWS credentials with the IAM role to create
+- AWS credentials
-  * VPC
-  * Subnets
-  * EC2 Instances
-  * Secuirty Groups
-  * ELB
+- MacOS or Linux-based machine.
+Windows w/WSL2 will work but not tested with these instructions.
 - SSH client to connect to AWS resources
 - A public/private SSH key pair created and added in your AWS account and for the specifc region you wish to run this in.
 - Git